sergiman94/CustomCloset/README.md

 * Now in the scene there're 4 mirrors, 2 of them are according the X and Z axes respectevely, and the other 2 are behind themm, new modification for the pointLight and ambienLight about distance, color and intensity. the Pirateship object is between the mirrors in order to test their reflection, OrbitControls still normal.

+* There are buttons to load a 3D model into the scene